ttracyt/CO2-Emission/README.md

 ### Personal Questions:
-  1. Which countries have the lowest CO2 emissions?
-  2. Which fuel type do countries emit the most?
+  4. Which fuel type do countries emit the most?

 ## Dataset we used & cleaning the dataset: